Common questions about eSIM activation

 Activating eSIM via QR Code

-Overall, QR code activation simplifies the process of setting up an eSIM by eliminating the need for physical SIM cards.
-By following the straightforward steps to scan the eSIM QR and complete the profile installation, you can enjoy the flexibility and convenience that eSIM technology offers without any hassle.
+In summary, utilizing a QR code to set up an eSIM simplifies the process by eliminating the need for a physical SIM card.
+Simply scan the eSIM QR code and complete the profile installation, and you’ll enjoy the convenience and flexibility that eSIMs offer, without any hassle.

 Manual eSIM Activation Methods